 - How to play by the ear that song or something my own?

 Don’t worry, once I also had that question.
-There’re a lot ways to learn that and develop your hearing.
+There’re lots of ways to learn and develop your hearing.
 In some time these questions will disappear and will definitely say:

 “Aha, I know how to play that music at all!”

-Of course this is up to you to dedicate 10 maybe 20 years of guitar practice to be able play everything by ear.
+Of course, this is up to you to dedicate 10 maybe 20 years of guitar practice to be able to play everything by ear.
 Personally, I’m not doing that.
 I’m doing much less to the ear training, but I don’t forget about it.
-Let me guide you today thru simple steps and help you how to play guitar by ear much easier.
+Let me guide you today through simple steps and help you how to play guitar by ear much easier.

 Types of ear pitch

-From my teachers I know two ways of humans’ pitch in music World.
+From my teachers I know two ways of humans’ pitch in the music World.
 These are:

 - Absolute pitch or perfect pitch;

 - Relative pitch;